Goblin Valley State Park: Geology

-The unusual stone shapes in Goblin Valley result from the weathering of Entrada sandstone.
+The unique stone formations in Goblin Valley result from the weathering of Entrada sandstone.
 The Entrada consists of debris eroded from former highlands and redeposited on a former tidal flat of alternating layers of sandstone, siltstone, and shale.
 The rocks show evidence of being near the margins of an ancient sea with the ebb and flow of tides, tidal channels that directed currents back to the sea and coastal sand dunes.

 Joint or fracture patterns within the Entrada sandstone beds created initial zones of weakness.
-The unweathered joints intersected to form sharp edges and corners with greater surface-area-to-volume ratios than the faces.
+The unweathered joints then intersected to form sharp edges and corners with greater surface-area-to-volume ratios than the faces.
 As a result, the edges and corners weathered more quickly, producing the spherical-shaped 'goblins'.
 The Entrada sandstone from which the hoodoos developed was deposited in the Jurassic period around 170 million years ago.

+Goblin Valley State Park is home to Wild Horse Butte, a 5,760-foot (1,756-meter) elevation summit composed of four exposed formations of Jurassic rock.